alextanhongpin/saga-pattern/patterns.md

       // A unique id that is used in all steps, e.g. order id
       correlationId: 'xyz',

-      // A series of transaction, compensation ... must be even number.
+      // A series of transaction, compensation ... allows us to map to application code methods.
-      // Allows backward compatibility, like inserting a steps in between etc for new saga, but old logic applies.
+      // Allows backward compatibility, like inserting a steps in between etc for new saga.
       steps: ['step1', 'compensation1', 'step2', 'compensation2', 'done'],

       // Current step.
 Even means move forward, odd means move backwards.